6) Objections to the Trinity

 Did Jesus have a 'beginning' or did He always exist?

-“Christ was, in the highest sense, originally God, and entirely united with the Father.
-He was with God in the beginning, God over all, blessed forever.” — Ellen G. White, Selected Messages, vol. 1, p.
-247
+“Christ was God essentially, and in the highest sense.
+He was with God from all eternity, God over all, blessed forevermore.” — Ellen G. White, Selected Messages, book 1, p.
+247, par.
+3.

 Objection 3: “The Father is ‘greater’ than the Son”